jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 #### 3. Final validation and model fitting

 - `3a_final_test_set.R` - fits best models from CV using the full training data, and evaluates predictions of the test set
-- `3b_fit_final_model.R` - fits the best model of each type (Elastic Net, Random Forest, k-Nearest Neighbors) using the full, downsampled dataset
+- `3b_fit_final_model.R` - fits the best model of each type (Elastic Net, Random Forest, k-Nearest Neighbors) using the full, down-sampled dataset

 #### Visualizations